 Signify (signify.com) is a Dutch lighting corporation that was formed by the spin-off of the lighting division of Philips.
-Although, there remains ongoing potential for innovation in making the lighting industry more sustainable, analysts at IEM had reduced their confidence in the company, citing concerns about recent management performance.
-The decision was made to reallocate portfolio capital.
+There remains much potential for innovation in making the lighting industry more sustainable, but here the analysts at IEM had lost faith in the company, feeling that recent execution by the management team had been poor.
+Again, it was best to move portfolio resources elsewhere.